Software Publishing Business License in Dubai

 Step 3: Document submission - Provide passport copies for all shareholders and directors, a business plan summary if required, and any supporting corporate documents for existing company shareholders.

-For most applicants, the free zone licence can be issued within three to seven working days from the point of complete document submission, making Dubai South one of the more efficient jurisdictions for rapid market entry.
+For most applicants, the free zone license can be issued within three to seven working days from the point of complete document submission, making Dubai South one of the more efficient jurisdictions for rapid market entry.

 Licensing, Compliance, and Regulatory Requirements